 If winnings are paid in installments, include in income the amount received in the tax year including interest.
 If future payments are sold for a lump sum, report the amount received from the sale in the year received.

-Prizes won in drawings, quiz shows, beauty contests, photo contests, etc. are taxable income but are not gambling winnings.
+Prizes won in drawings, quiz shows, beauty contests, photo contests, etc., while taxable, are are not gambling winnings.
 (Prizes recognizing literary, scientific, and similar accomplishments aren't taxable income if transferred to a charity.)

-Gambling losses for the year can be deducted on Schedule A, however the taxpayer cannot deduct more in gambling losses than winnings.
+Gambling losses for the year can be included as an itemized deduction on Schedule A, however the taxpayer cannot deduct more in gambling losses than winnings.
 Additionally, winnings and losses must be reported separately, i.e., you cannot reduce the gambling winnings by the gambling losses and report the difference.
 The full amount of winnings must be reported as income, and the losses can be claimed as an an itemized deduction up to the amount of the winnings.

-Starting in 2018 with the passage of the Tax Cuts and Jobs Act, gambling losses can also include the costs associated with making the wagers such as reasonable travel expenses necessary to the gaming location.
+Gambling losses can also include the costs associated with making the wagers such as reasonable travel expenses necessary to and from the gaming location.

 It is important for the taxpayer to keep an accurate diary or similar record of their winnings and losses that at a minimum includes the following information: